-What’s included is great for health too, with you i.e. the buyer free to decide what to have.
+What’s included is often great for health too, with you, the buyer, free to decide what’s to go in.
 Here’s a list of fruit basket merchants to consider if you want to order any of these.
 Naturally, these gifts would do well for any other Singaporean festival.

 This is a suggestion for the situation when you need to give something, but barely know the person receiving the gift.

-Yeah.
-You know, like the bosses’ son, whom you don’t even know the name of.
-Or some year-end gathering, where you’re obliged to bring something.
+Yeah, you know, like the bosses’ son, whom you don’t even know the name of?
+Or some year-end gathering, for which you’re obliged to bring something.

-(My anti-social, misanthropic side is emerging, isn’t it?)
+(My anti-social, misanthropic side is show, isn’t it?)

 Anyway, you get what I mean.
-And I’m suggesting these Minions-themed Kit Kat festive packs here because:
+And hereby, I’m suggesting the below Minions-themed Kit Kat festive packs here because: